New perspectives for Israel-Palestine: a roadmap for global justice in the 21st century

 [ under construction ]

-It has been 30 years since the Madrid Peace Conference paved the way for the Oslo Accords, and almost 20 have passed since the Quartet on the Middle East sat down again in that same city to define its «roadmap for peace.» This gap in time is reason enough to posit that these international instruments have served the primary purposes of establishing geographical and demographical transformation in Palestine, at the expense of citizen interests—regardless of ethnicity or religion—in order to defend reprehensible political interests.
-Meanwhile, this whole time, the despair of a dispossessed, oppressed and besieged Palestine is increasing.
-In parallel, the Jewish community, after the Holocaust tragedy, becomes victimized once again.
+It has been 30 years since the Madrid Peace Conference paved the way for the Oslo Accords, and almost 20 years have passed since the Quartet on the Middle East sat down again in that same city to define its “roadmap for peace.”
+This gap in time is reason enough to posit that these international instruments have served the primary purposes of establishing geographical and demographical transformation in Palestine, at the expense of its inhabitants, in order to defend reprehensible political interests.
+Meanwhile, this whole time, the despair of a dispossessed, oppressed and besieged Palestine is increasing, while the Jewish community continues to face the rising threat of anti-Semitism.
 The whole process has become an alienated dispositive of action and the carrier of unattainable aspirations.
-Today, Jerusalem represents an open wound, Tel-Aviv a schizophrenic symbol, Gaza a shadow of a city under a permanent state of siege and apartheid regime, and the West Bank a land ruined by the perversity of ethnic cleansing.
+Today, Jerusalem represents an open wound, Tel-Aviv a schizophrenic symbol, Gaza a shadow of a city under a permanent state of siege and apartheid, the West Bank a land ruined by the perversity of ethnic cleansing and colonization, alongside refugee camps and zones of extreme suffering in countries such as Lebanon and Syria.

 read more +

-Moreover, this problem that has been entrenched for decades in the land between the Mediterranean and the Jordan river is the greatest indicator, if not the very symbol, of the collective ghosts of decolonization and of the geopolitical order that the Second World War handed down to us.
-In essence, the Israeli-Palestinian conflict represents the challenge of generating new forms of coexistence in the 21st century.
+Moreover, this problem that has been entrenched for decades in the land between the Mediterranean and the Jordan river is the greatest indicator, if not the very symbol, of the collective ghosts of colonization and of the geopolitical order that the Second World War handed down to us.
+In essence, the Israeli-Palestinian conflict represents the challenge of both decolonization and generating new forms of coexistence in the 21st century.

 Madrid conference: 30 years of a failed peace